teralove/party-death-markers/README.md

 * When someone dies, you have to be present for the markers to spawn.

 ## Info:
 * Tanks = red relic piece.
-Healers = blue relic piene.
+Healers = blue relic piece.
 DPS = tall rare item beacon.
 * No you cannot pickup the item, it's fake.
 Spawned client-side just for the visual effect and only you can see them.
 * Any item can be spawned, such as relic pieces which have different visual effects.
 See index.js for list.